kichikuou/xsys35c/README.md

 # System 3.x Compiler and Decompiler
 This is an open-source toolchain for AliceSoft's System 3.x game engine.

-The following games can be decompiled and then re-compiled to an ALD file that is equivalent to the original:
+The following games can be decompiled and then recompiled into an ALD file that is identical to the original:

 - Rance
 - Rance II